 The proprosed culture-independent method enables efficient whole genome capture and sequencing of pathogens directly from arthropod vectors, thus making population genomic study of vector-borne and zoonotic infectious diseases economically feasible and scalable.
 Furthermore, given the similarities of invertebrate field specimens to other mixed DNA templates characterized by a high ratio of host to pathogen DNA, we discuss the potential applicabilty of hybrid capture for genomic study across diverse study systems.

 Carpi, Giovanna; Walter, Katharine S.; Bent, Stephen J.; Hoen, Anne Gatewood; Diuk-Wasser, Maria; and Caccone, Adalgisa, "Whole Genome Capture of Vector-Borne Pathogens from Mixed DNA Samples: a Case Study of Borrelia burgdorferi" (2015).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 3544.